Understanding new tasks through the lens of training data via exponential tilting: Theoretical properties of exponential tilting

 \subsection{Identifiability of the exponential tilt model}

 To show that the $\theta_k$'s and $\alpha_k$'s are identifiable from \eqref{eq:distribution-matching}, we must show that there is a unique solution to \eqref{eq:distribution-matching}.
-Unfortunately, this is not the case without additional assumptions.
+Unfortunately, this is not always the case.
 For example, consider a linear discriminant analysis (LDA) problem in which the class conditionals drift between the source and target domains:

 where $\phi$ is the standard multivariate normal density, $\pi_k\in(0,1)$ are the class proportions in both source and target domains, and $\mu_{P,k}$'s (resp.\ the $\mu_{Q,k}$'s) are the class conditional means in the source (resp.\ target) domains.
 We see that this problem satisfies the exponential tilt model with $T(x) = x$: